 The submissions themselves are simple and functional, all either chokes or arm attacks from one of three positions, mount, rear mount or side control.
 The only exception is a straight ankle lock right at the end, shown from within someone else's guard.
 That isn't something I would expect to be included in a book aimed at beginners, but Saulo does preface his demonstration with the advice to "not utilize this move in lieu of learning proper guard-passing skills," one of the pitfalls of focusing on leg attacks.

 Jiu Jitsu University is a polished piece of work, giving the BJJ student everything they need to know to progress in the sport (though you could argue takedowns aren't present, that part of grappling is - and has always been – far better explained by judo and wrestling instructionals).
 This is without a doubt worthy of inclusion in your grappling library.

 Update May 2013: The Ribeiro brothers now have an online instructional site where there are videos of every technique from Jiu Jitsu University, among numerous other features.
 So, if you're a fan of the book, you may want to take a look at BJJ Library (my review here).

 For the absolute beginner, I would still recommend Mastering Jujitsu as your first purchase, as the enormous number of techniques in Jiu Jitsu University could be a little much for somebody new to take in.
 If I was suggesting order of purchase, this would probably come in at number three, after Mastering Jujitsu and Ed Beneville's The Guard, along with at least several months of mat time.
-Available to buy here, (and for the US, here).
+Available to buy here.